Page

-Naming things real good
+Naming things good

 Naming stuff: Object Oriented Basics